GiannhsKer/manga_reader/readme.md

 ### Tasks

-* Add more activity indicators ( loading wheel ) etc.
+* Add animated loading indicators
+* Any suggestions are welcome
 * Add scrappers for more mangas (update server/scrappers.js by adding more functions)
-* Any other ideas are welcome